facile-it/moka/README.md

 [![Packagist](https://img.shields.io/packagist/dt/facile-it/moka.svg)](https://packagist.org/packages/facile-it/moka)

 Tired of spending most of your testing time mocking objects like there's no tomorrow? **Yes.**
-**Moka** provides you with three simple methods to reduce your effort on such a tedious task.
+**Moka** provides you with three simple methods to reduce your effort on such a tedious task and an incredible abstraction layer between the most importants mock engines and **you**.

 ## Installation

-You can install the package via composer:
+You can simply install the package via composer:

 ```bash
 composer require --dev facile-it/moka